nfuzk/soulminter-public/public/terms.md

 - **Data Scraping:** Using any automated system or software to extract data from the Platform for commercial purposes without our express written consent.

 **SoulMinter reserves the right, but is not obligated, to monitor user activity and content on the Platform.
 However, given the technical and non-custodial nature of our service and our minimal data collection, we cannot actively prevent or be held liable for all instances of prohibited conduct or malicious use by users.
-You acknowledge that you use the Platform at your own risk and are solely responsible for your actions and the compliance of your created tokens.
+You acknowledge that you use the Platform at your own risk and are solely responsible for your actions and the compliance of your tokens.
 SoulMinter shall not be liable for any damages or losses arising from your engagement in prohibited conduct or malicious use of the Platform.** If we determine, in our sole discretion, that you have engaged in any prohibited conduct, we may, without notice, suspend or terminate your access to the Platform and take any other action deemed appropriate, including reporting to relevant authorities.

 ## 5. Fees and Payments

-SoulMinter charges a fee for the token creation service, which is clearly displayed on the Platform at the time of creation.
-By proceeding with token creation, you agree to pay the specified fee.
+SoulMinter charges fees for token creation and certain management services, which are clearly displayed on the Platform at the time of the transaction.
+By proceeding with a transaction, you agree to pay the specified fee.
 Please note:

-- **Non-Refundable:** All fees paid for token creation are non-refundable once the transaction is successfully processed on the Solana blockchain.
+- **Non-Refundable:** All fees paid for token creation or management are non-refundable once the transaction is successfully processed on the Solana blockchain.

 - **Fee Changes:** We reserve the right to change our fees at any time.
 Any changes will be effective immediately upon posting on the Platform.
-It is your responsibility to review the current fees before initiating a token creation.
+It is your responsibility to review the current fees before initiating a transaction.

 - **Network Costs:** The fee covers our service costs and network transaction fees (gas fees) associated with the Solana blockchain.
 You acknowledge that blockchain transaction fees are dynamic and outside of our control.

-- **Affiliate Commission:** A portion of the token creation fee may be allocated as an affiliate commission to a referring user, as detailed in our Affiliate Program terms.
+- **Affiliate Commission:** A portion of the fee may be allocated as an affiliate commission to a referring user, as detailed in our Affiliate Program terms.
 This is a marketing incentive and not a financial service provided by SoulMinter.

 ## 6. Intellectual Property